 BY PASTOR T. O. BANSO

-I’ve taken the title for this message from the question that the Jews sent the priests and Levites to ask John the Baptist in the scripture above.
-The Jews sent the priests and Levites to ask him a question: “Who are you?”
-John the Baptist confessed to them that he wasn’t the Christ – the Messiah.
-Then they questioned him to confirm if he was Elijah but when he said no, they asked if he was “the Prophet” – i-e the prophet like Moses, he had predicted in Deut.
-18:15 would come – and he again said no (Jesus was actually the prophet Moses predicted).
-Pressed further on who he was, John replied, “I am The voice of one crying in the wilderness: Make straight the way of the LORD, as the prophet Isaiah said.”
+The title for this message is taken from the question that the Jews sent the priests and Levites from Jerusalem to ask John the Baptist.
+They asked him in John 1:19, “Who are you?”
+(NKJV).
+John confessed to them that he wasn’t the Christ – the Messiah.
+Then they questioned him to confirm if he was Elijah but when he said no, they asked if he was “the Prophet” – i.e. the prophet that Moses had predicted in Deuteronomy 18:15 would come.
+He again said no. Jesus was actually the prophet Moses predicted (John 1:45; Acts 3:22; 7:37).

 John knew who he was

-In the passage above, it’s very clear that John wasn’t confused about who he was.
-He wasn’t suffering from identity crisis like many today.
+John the Baptist wasn’t confused about who he was.
 He knew who he was; he also knew who he wasn’t.
-John knew he wasn’t the Christ.
-He knew he wasn’t Elijah.
-He knew he wasn’t “the Prophet”.
-John knew he was the voice of one crying in the wilderness make straight the way of the LORD.
-Do you know who you are?
-Do you know who you’re not?
+John knew he wasn’t the Christ, Elijah, or “the Prophet”.
+He knew he was the voice of one crying in the wilderness: make straight the way of the LORD.
+Do you know who you are and who you’re not?

 If you’re not sure who you are, you may be deceived by liars and flatterers.
 You may be deluded by those who just want to use you to achieve their selfish purposes.
 You may even be deceived by agents of the devil sent to lead you astray.
-That means you won’t fulfill God’s purpose for your life.
-You will fulfill your destiny in Jesus’ name.
+That means you won’t fulfil God’s purpose for your life.
+You will fulfil your destiny in Jesus’ name.

 Elijah was also a well-respected Old Testament prophet.
-John replied that he wasn’t Elijah.
-Neither was he “the prophet”.
-John was contented to be who God had called him to be.
-He was satisfied to be “the voice of one crying in the wilderness: make straight the way of the LORD” as said by prophet Isaiah.
+John also answered the people that he wasn’t Elijah.
+He also answered them that he was not “the prophet.”
+John was content to be who God had called him to be: the voice of one crying in the wilderness: make straight the way of the LORD.

 You are important to God